zygyz/romp/README.md

   ```
 3. Setup environment varibales for building ROMP
 * We need environment variables setting for several dependent packages (gflags, intel-tbb, boost etc.).
 The exact name for each package can be found using `module avail` command.
 Please take a look at the env_setup.sh file for your reference.
 Remember to replace each module load commend with your system's settings in env_setup.sh
-* Currently ompt_callback_dispatch is not implemented in llvm openmp library.
-We need to implement it and use LD_PRELOAD to load our version of the libomp.so

 4. Build makefiles using cmake
 * Suppose ROMP is located in `/home/to/romp`